Neighborhood Grants - General Guidelines

 - Education: workshops, classes, speakers for the benefit of the neighborhood.

-Grants were awarded in 2016 for a wide variety of projects including a marker and a mural documenting the history of two neighborhoods, a walking tour brochure describing the history of homes in one neighborhood, a pet waste station, and neighborhood identification street signs.
+Grants were awarded in previous year for a wide variety of projects including a marker and a mural documenting the history of two neighborhoods, a walking tour brochure describing the history of homes in one neighborhood, a pet waste station, and neighborhood identification street signs, small landscaping projects, and a neighborhood association website.

 From some of the experiences after Hurricane Matthew, applicants are encouraged to seek ways grants may be used to strengthen communication within their neighborhoods and with others throughout the city.